 ... breath came into their bodies.
 They all came to life and stood up on their feet—a great army (Ezekiel 37:10 NLT).

 Then the Lord explains, through Ezekiel, that the bones represent the exiled Israelites in Babylon and that He will bring them out of captivity, back to Israel (Ezekiel 37:11-12 NLT).
-Of course we know that this was a prophecy that was fulfilled in the Old Testament.
-In the next verses though, we find that the prophecy changes to one that is fulfilled in the New Testament when God says;
+In the next verse though, we find that the prophecy changes to one that is fulfilled in the New Testament when God says;

 ....
 I will put my Spirit in you....
 (Ezekiel 37:14 NLT).